kkrue/Keyboard-Interval-Trainer/README.md

 First of all, I publish fixes about once per week at this early stage, so check back often.
 Download the trunk if you want the very latest fixes.

+- Notes vertically overlap when one is a flat.
+This should get fixed soon.
 - Notes played out of range don't show.
 - The range is deceptive for chords.
 Due to their large span, the octave selection must be ignored.
 If you pick C4-F4, you will get chords in the range of C-F.
 - Invalid note ranges are allowed.